-One character came to the forefront everytime: Bram Fischer, the leader of the legal team, Dean of the Order of Lawyers, ‘Crown Prince’ of a renowned Afrikaans family with a father and grandparents who had held high-level government posts in what was then called the Orange Free State.
+One character came to the forefront every time: Bram Fischer, the leader of the legal team, Dean of the Order of Lawyers, ‘Crown Prince’ of a renowned Afrikaans family with a father and grandparents who had held high-level government posts in what was then called the Orange Free State.
 Bram was a gifted rugby player who played against New Zealand’s All Blacks – a big deal in South Africa.

-Bram Fischer was a successful lawyer specialising in mining and land affairs, living in a large house, with three growing children, happily married to a strong and smart woman and secretly, president of the banned South African Communist Party (SACP), and closely involved in the ANC and in many underground activities aimed at overthrowing the white apartheid government and creating a society in which black and white people would be equals.
+Bram Fischer was a successful lawyer specialising in mining and land affairs, living in a large house, with three grown children, happily married to a strong and smart woman and secretly, president of the banned South African Communist Party (SACP), and closely involved in the ANC and in many underground activities aimed at overthrowing the white apartheid government and creating a society in which black and white people would be equals.
 He was leading a double life.

 With that in mind, I rewrote the script and had many meetings with Ahmed Kathrada, George Bizos, the still-living daughters of Bram Fischer Ruth and Ilse Fischer, the Bernstein children, and many others.
-I heard details and observations about the man, his family, the process, life in South Africa in those dark days, the Secret Police – details, and observations of which only some ended up in the film.
+I heard details and observations about the man, his family, the process, life in South Africa in those dark days, and the Secret Police – details, and observations of which only some ended up in the film.
 In all honesty, all ‘trialists’ and their lawyers deserve their own movie.
 Their degree of enthusiasm, fear, daring, surrender, sacrifice, courage, and idealism was unprecedented.

 I was looking for an old, fragile man.
-I explained to him the scene, what I expected of him and said something awkward like “Do you not mind doing such a thing?”
+I explained to him the scene, and what I expected of him and said something awkward like “Do you not mind doing such a thing?”
 He looked at me and smiled.
 He told me that in the 1970s he had been locked in the feared Victor Verster prison for seven years because of his political activities.
 That’s what he was used to.
 “Seven years long and not one day was I not beaten or kicked.
 I entered the prison with a mouthful of strong teeth.
 They were all beaten out. ” He smiled again.
 Apart from two, I thought, when I saw two remaining stumps in his mouth.
 He explained that most of his friends had fled, but he always had the belief that “we would win.”
 “And it’s my country.
 I’m not leaving.
 I belong here. ” His name is Moses Raphalanyana and he too should star in a movie.

 Whenever possible, I tried to stay close to the authenticity of the subject, in language, in casting, in locations.
 We were able to shoot in Pretoria’s courtroom where the process actually took place 50 years ago, and in the cells where the prisoners were detained during the trial.